JayBrown/Application-Launch-Monitor-ALM-/README.md

 **ALM** is still in beta, so there will surely be some erros or bugs, and it will have to undergo a lot of testing before any final release.
 Testing is currently done on macOS High Sierra (10.13.6), and will continue on Mojave later in 2018.

+**Important note: ALM** is a LaunchDaemon, and it currently seems to load too early during boot, so it doesn't work as expected, until you manually unload and reload it; this will need to be fixed.

 Background: Reed T. Talk at *Virus Bulletin 2018*.
 Malwarebytes.
 3 October 2018.
 Montreal.
 In: Seals T. 2018. ["Virus Bulletin 2018: macOS Flaw Allows Attackers to Hijack Installed Apps"](https://threatpost.com/virus-bulletin-2018-macos-flaw-allows-attackers-to-hijack-installed-apps/137942/). *Threatpost: Security News Service*.
 3 October 2018.
 Woburn.

 > The way Apple handles [the Gatekeeper] process has a hole in it.
 Apps are essentially quarantined when they're downloaded by a Mac user; any executable is given an initial caution flag.
 The system then checks the code signature, and makes sure the application is not a known piece of malware.
 If it passes, the app is given clearance on the machine as a piece of trusted software.
 That's where the issue lies.
 At that point, macOS stops checking that application, once the quarantine flag is wiped out. […] That means that malefactors can infect almost any application already running on the machine […].